mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

  Levinas's deepens the question of becoming by conceiving it as a continuous creation, as borne through metaphors found in Bergson and Descartes as well as the Jewish morning prayer taken from Psalm 104:30
  > When you send your breath/spirit, they are created,  and you renew the face of the earth[^4]

-For Levinas "la face de l'élément"[^5], the sensible material of becoming, becomes generated through through regeneration, the generation of gendered generations.
+For Levinas "la face de l'élément"[^5], the sensible material of becoming, becomes generated through regeneration, the generation of gendered generations.
 Through the metaphor of substitution, Levinas replaces the metaphor of becoming through death central to the heroic myth of patrarichal warrior-hero[^6] with a dynamic of giving birth and having-been-born.

 (2) We will explore the black and indigenous understandings of maternity through  Ariel Salleh's[^7] ecological reading of Sara Ruddick's mothering as a loving practice of preservative holding [^8], (also mention here Genevieve Vaughan about motherers) Sarah Hrdy[^9] and Alexis Pauline Gumb's[^10] discussions of allomothering as constituting matrisocial epigenetics,  the Gantowisa maternal culture of the Haudenosaunee and its myth of the fertile Mother Earth who nourishes the people: corn, or “earth-milk,” grows from her breasts, squash from her navel, and beans from her feet[^11] [^12] -- her three daughters the sacred Three Sisters.